jberlyn/syncopation/README.md

 A custom, lightweight, 100% compatible Joplin Sync Server written in Go.

 ### Why the name?
-The official [Joplin](https://joplinapp.org/) app is named in honor of the famous ragtime composer and pianist, Scott Joplin.
+The official [Joplin](https://joplinapp.org/help/faq/#why-is-it-named-joplin) app is named in honor of the famous composer and pianist, Scott Joplin.
 This custom server is named **Syncopation** as a play on words: it **syncs** your notes, and *syncopation* is a core musical concept that drives the ragtime rhythm Scott Joplin is known for.

 ## Features
 - **100% Joplin Client Compatibility**: Seamlessly works with official Joplin Desktop, Mobile, and CLI clients.